pablodecm/phd_thesis/src/103_chapter_3.md

 collisions and the detector, of which we only have an approximate description.
-Those mis-modelling effects have to be accounted in the inference procedure to obtain unbiased estimates, and are accounted by additional *nuisance parameters* in the statistical model when the effect is known and can be approximated.
+Those mis-modelling effects have to be accounted in the inference procedure to obtain unbiased estimates, and are accounted by additional *nuisance parameters* in the statistical model when their effect is known and can be approximated.
 For cases where simulation does not provide the desired level of accuracy, the contribution from some of the mixture components can